|Your Taiwan CPA - An Affordable Taiwan Chartered Accountant & Legal Services Firm|

-The body monitoring the requirements of the Company Act is the Ministry of Economic (MOEA).
+The body monitoring the requirements of the Company Act is the Ministry of Economic Affairs (MOEA).

-Follow the steps on the process of registration and incorporation by selected business type.
+Follow the steps on the process of registration and incorporation by selecting an appropriate business type.

 Check if your country of origin has concluded an investment protection treaty with Taiwan for protection from expropriation and similar interference with their private property by the respective other state.

-A representative office is usually set up when a foreign company wishes to establish a presence in Taiwan, but does not intend to actually carry on any sales activity.
-It has no legal status, but is merely an administrative arrangement and primarily designed for non-commercial activities.
-Legally, a RO is not a business entity per see and not allowed to perform any activity with the purpose to generate profits.Permitted Activities
+A representative office (RO) is usually set up when a foreign company wishes to establish a presence in Taiwan, not intending to actually carry on any sales activities.
+It has no legal status; it is merely an administrative arrangement and primarily designed for non-commercial activities.
+Legally, a RO is not a business entity per se and not allowed to perform any activities with a view to generating profits.Permitted Activities

 If a foreign corporation does not want to incorporate a company in Taiwan, it must first be registered as a branch in order to carry on business under the corporate title of the foreign corporation.
-Legally a branch of a foreign company is only an extension of its Head Office and not a subsidiary company which is owned by the foreign parent company.
+Legally a branch of a foreign company is only an extension of its Head Office rather than a subsidiary company, which is owned by the foreign parent company.

-The shareholders, structure of company and its activities are directed by foreign company’s Memorandum and Articles of Association (MAA).
-There is no separate MAA for the branch office.
+The shareholders, structure of company, and its activities are directed by foreign company’s Memorandum and Articles of Association (MAA).
+There is no separate MAA for its branch office.

-A branch is not a separate legal entity in that its debts and liabilities are part and parcel of the debts and liabilities of the head office of the foreign corporation and its activities are limited to those stipulated in the constitution of the head office.
+A branch is not a separate legal entity in that its debts and liabilities are part and parcel of those of the head office of the foreign corporation, and its activities are limited to those stipulated in the constitution of the head office.
 A claimant can approach the Taiwan courts of law to initiate legal proceeding against the headquarters, by virtue of its branch being located in the Taiwan.

 An Incorporated Company